-The understanding of PAS has evolved considerably over time.
+The understanding of PAP has evolved considerably over time.

-PAS was originally defined by histopathologic findings of amorphous PAS(+) lipoproteinaceous material filling the alveoli, with relatively normal background lung architecture 11.
-Upon discovery that the PAS(+) material represents debris derived from pulmonary surfactant, it became clear that PAP represents a disorder of surfactant turnover 12.
+PAP was originally defined by histopathologic findings of amorphous periodic acid-Schiff (PAS) stain (+) lipoproteinaceous material filling the alveoli, with relatively normal background lung architecture 11.
+Upon discovery that the PAS(+) material represents debris derived from the pulmonary surfactant, it became clear that PAP represents a disorder of surfactant turnover 12.

 Thus, PAP may be divided into three broad categories:

 - secondary: 5-10% presents in individuals with other precipitating illness

 - presents in the neonatal period in term babies

 - poor prognosis if left untreated (lung transplantation)